EgoCogNav: Cognition-aware Human Egocentric Navigation: Cognition-aware Egocentric Navigation (CEN) Dataset

 \subsection{Data Collection}

 \textbf{Hardware.} To accommodate the distinct characteristics of indoor and outdoor environments, we employ two complementary setups.
 For outdoors, we use Tobii Pro Glasses capturing 20fps RGB with high-quality binocular gaze and 6-axis IMU commonly used across studies \cite{onkhar2024evaluating}, and a reliable Garmin handheld GPS providing precise global positions.
-For indoor scenarios, we use Project Aria glasses \cite{engel2023project} that capture 20fps RGB videp with accurate SLAM via two monochrome cameras, eye-tracking, and an IMU sensor.
+For indoor scenarios, we use Project Aria glasses \cite{engel2023project} that capture 20fps RGB video with accurate SLAM via two monochrome cameras, eye-tracking, and an IMU sensor.
 In both settings, participants hold an Xbox controller \footnote{https://xboxdesignlab.xbox.com/en-us/controllers/xbox-wireless-controller} to continuously self-report perceived path uncertainty on a normalized [0,1] scale.

-\textbf{Recording procedure.} Before each session, participants were briefed on the study goals and received a tutorial on how to continuously report perceived uncertainty with the joystick for full range.
+\textbf{Recording procedure.} The procedure was approved by the Institutional Review Board (IRB).
+Before each session, participants were briefed on the study goals and received a tutorial on how to continuously report perceived uncertainty with the joystick for full range.
 Participants were explicitly instructed to perform route-finding behaviors when uncertain such as scanning the surroundings for cues, confirming signage or landmarks, and were reminded to check for passing vehicles before crossing streets.
 During recording, participants navigated from a fixed starting point through an identical sequence of waypoints per scenario toward predefined goals for each scenario.
 A researcher trailed each participant to present the next waypoint image upon arrival at previous one to ensure proper task progression.

 \textbf{Data processing.} Outdoor recordings from Tobii Pro Glasses are processed in Tobii Pro Lab\footnote{https://www.tobii.com/products/software/behavior-research-software/tobii-pro-lab} and exported as \texttt{.tsv} files with multimodal streams including 2D gaze coordinates, 6-axis IMU signals, and egocentric videos.
 Trajectories are obtained from GPS logs in \texttt{.gpx} files and are smoothed with a Savitzky–Golay filter \cite{schafer2011savitzky}.
 Joystick signals are saved as \texttt{.csv} with magnitude of each press.
 Indoor sessions are stored in \texttt{.vrs} files and processed with Aria Machine Perception Services\footnote{https://huggingface.co/projectaria} to extract RGB video, 6D head-pose trajectories, scene point clouds, and eye-gaze estimates.
 All recordings are synchronized to a 10 Hz timeline via down-sampling with nearest neighbor or interpolation.
 We additionally annotate videos with behavior types and environment categories to provide labels for supervised learning and validation.